amplitude/amplitude-docs/content/collections/web_experiment/en/actions.md

 ### JavaScript

-Web experiment wraps any custom JavaScript in a function, and calls it when the variant action applies.
+Web Experiment wraps any custom JavaScript in a function, and calls it when the variant action applies.
 The function has two parameters you can use with your custom JavaScript code.

 - `html`: The custom HTML code parsed as a DOM element object.
 - `utils`: An object that contains utility functions you can use in your custom code.

 #### Utils

-Web experiment provides the following utilities:
+Web Experiment provides the following utilities:

 - `waitForElement(selector: string): Promise<Element>` returns a promise that resolves when it finds an element that matches the selector in the DOM.
 Uses `MutationObserver` to listen for elements.

 - `remove: (()=> void) | undefined` is a function that you can set inside the JavaScript you inject.
-Web experiment calls this function on page change, when Amplitude reevaluates experiments and reapplies variants.
+Web Experiment calls this function on page change, when Amplitude reevaluates experiments and reapplies variants.

     This function can be useful for cleaning up changes to the page in single page apps, where the page doesn't fully reload.